-Regions Financial Corporation is a financial services and bank holding company headquartered in Birmingham, Alabama.
+Regions Financial Corporation is a bank holding and financial services company headquartered in Birmingham, Alabama.
 Regions conducts banking operations through its principal subsidiary, Regions Bank.
-As of 2020, Regions Bank operated 1,369 total branches,—located primarily in the Southeastern U.S.—employed 19,406 people, and reported an annual revenue of $6.28 billion.
-Based on annual deposit market share, Regions is the largest bank in Alabama as of 2021.
+In 2022, the bank operated 1,286 branches, primarily in the Southeastern U.S., and generated $7.2 billion in revenue.

 Past Financing of Private Prison Companies